-(*Significant Revision due to requirement of Form S-6)

 The modeling organization shall have assessed the sensitivity of temporal and spatial outputs with respect to the simultaneous variation of input variables using currently accepted scientific and statistical methods in the appropriate disciplines and have taken appropriate action.

 Purpose: Sensitivity analysis goes beyond mere quantification of the magnitude of the output (e.g., windspeed, loss cost, etc.) by identifying and quantifying the input variables that impact the magnitude of the output when the input variables are varied simultaneously.
 The simultaneous variation of all input variables enables the modeling organization to detect interactions and to properly account for correlations among the input variables.
 Neither of these goals can be achieved by using one-factor-at-a-time variation, hence such an approach to sensitivity analysis does not lead to an understanding of how the input variables jointly affect the model output.
 The simultaneous variation of the input variables is an important diagnostic tool and provides needed assurance of the robustness and viability of the model output.